 6. It’s all in the details

 Details are what tell the story of your home.
 A picture of your family, an inherited heirloom sitting on the mantel, a worn out dresser that’s been given a hardware upgrade – it all speaks and lives in your home.
 This goes back to displaying only that which you love and makes you happy.
 You want to be able to look around your home, and have guests look around too and think, there’s a beautiful story to be told here.

 Make it cozy, make it warm, make it inviting, make it yours.

-1. Use vintage finds for flower arranging
+1. Use vintage finds for alternative flower arrangements

 Who says flowers need to be in a glass vase?
 Think outside the box (or vase!) when arranging flowers and try an old tin bucket, milk jug, or anything else that looks pretty and can hold water without leaking.
 Perfect to add that eclectic, bohemian touch and vintage flairto your interior.

-2. alternative flower arranging: Oversized branches in a glass vase
+2. Alternative flower arrangements: Oversized branches

 For some quick and easy statement pieces in your decor, try putting a large leafy branch in a large glass bottle or vase.
 Maybe you have some great shrubs or plants in your garden that need pruning anyway, or just buy one or two beautiful big branches from the flower shop.
 Usually branches like these last a good few weeks too, which is another great thing about them.